TorchUQ/torchuq/README.md

 ## Torchuq [logo here]

 > TorchUQ is an extensive library for uncertainty quantification (UQ) based on pytorch.
-> TorchUQ currently supports 10 representations for uncertainty, and almost 100 methods for uncertainty evaluation and visualization, calibration and conformal prediction.
+> TorchUQ currently supports 10 representations for uncertainty, and around 50 different methods for uncertainty evaluation and visualization, calibration and conformal prediction.

 ## Why TorchUQ